Categorical Donaldson-Thomas theory for local surfaces

-The above wall-crossing phenomena is relevant in showing the rationality of the generating series of MNOP/PT invariants~\cite{MR2683216, MR2892766}.
+where $N_{n, \beta} \in \mathbb{Q}$ is the generalized DT invariant~\cite{JS} counting one dimensional semistable sheaves on $X$ with numerical class $(\beta, n)$.
+The above wall-crossing formula is relevant in showing the rationality of the generating series of PT invariants~\cite{Tolim2, Tsurvey}.

 Furthermore in~\cite{Toddbir}, it is proved that the above sequence is a d-critical minimal model program, that is a d-critical analogue of usual minimal model program in birational geometry~\cite{MR1658959}.
 In particular we have the inequalities in terms of virtual canonical line bundles

 Then as we discussed in Subsection~\ref{intro:motivation}, we formulate the following conjecture: \begin{conj}\emph{(Conjecture~\ref{conj:DT/PT}, Conjecture~\ref{conj2})} There exist fully-faithful functors